Using Logic Pro for surround sound work and ambisonics

 Routing to Centre

-Logic does provide you with options on how much a signal goes to the FL and FR vs FC channels.
+Logic does provide you with options on how much a signal goes to the FL and FR vs the FC channels.
 Different people have preferences about what they put in, or leave out of the FC channel.
 The current convention is that dialogue goes to the FC channel, with very little in the FL and FR channel, and that music and FX route to the FL and FR channel, and there’s not much of them in the FC channel.
 This is just a convention and there are countless exceptions to this.
 But generally it helps the intelligibility of the speech to have them coming out of separate speakers.
-Whilst this can encourage you to ix the music and FX at a louder volume, its important to listen to a stereo down mix at some point as most people will listen to that version, which may be less intelligible.
+Whilst this can encourage you to mix the music and FX at a louder volume, it’s very important to listen to a stereo down mix at some point as most people will listen to that version, which will probably be less intelligible.
+I suspect a lot of #MumbleGate scenarios occur because material is being mixed in 5.1 but primarily being heard in mono or stereo.

 To route mono input to Front Centre only